finos/common-domain-model/CONTRIBUTING.rst

 Release note
 ^^^^^^^^^^^^

-A release note should be provided with the proposed model change that concisely describes the high-level conceptual design, model changes and how to review (TODO release notes style guide).
+A release note should be provided with the proposed model change that concisely describes the high-level conceptual design, model changes and how to review.
+Please refer to the `Release Note Style Guide <https://docs.rosetta-technology.io/cdm/documentation/source/documentation-style-guide.html#content-of-release-notes>` for further guidance on editing release notes.

 Reviewing model changes
 -----------------------